Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Lab1a.py
 - Open the file lab1a.py.
 - The first three lines should be comments and display author name (you), name of the script (lab1a.py) and the description of the code.
-- Next, create a variable called `message`
+- Next, create a variable called `message`.
-- Set the variable to equal to ‘Welcome to PRG101”
+- Set the variable to equal to ‘Welcome to SRT111”.
-- Print `message`
+- Print the variable `message`.
 - Use the builtin `type()` function and print the type of this variable.
 - Add another print statement that uses the variable you just created and concatenate it with the statement “ Python is the future.”
 - Next create another variable called `x` and assign it the value 10.
 - Check its type using `type()` function.
 - In the next statement reassign x to the value "hello".
 - Check and print its type.
 - What did you observe?
+Write your obervation in comments.

 ## Lab1b.py